A collection of fascinating cultural things to do in Sofia Bulgaria.

 And you can bet I was going to use it.

-Disclosure: I travelled to Sofia with InterRail as part of the Iron Route project, which you can read more about over here.
+Disclosure: I travelled to Sofia as part of the Iron Route project, which you can read more about over here.
 As for Spotted with Locals?
 Nothing to disclose, you suspicious people, you!
 Just a product I found and loved.